shanky231/GettingndCleaning_Assignment/Readme.md

 This repository is a Shashank Singla submission for Getting and Cleaning Data course project.
-It has the instructions on how to run analysis on Human Activity recognition dataset.
+It has the instructions on how to run analysis on Samsung Accelerometer dataset.

 Dataset
-Samsunf Accelerometer
+Samsung Accelerometer

 Files
 CodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data